Restricted investment areas

 OUem confirms compliance with these restrictions and there are no direct investments in these areas.

 These restrictions only apply to directly held investments or funds outlined above.
 To enforce the restrictions on the third-party funds into which the OEF can invest would limit the investment universe and impact our ability to achieve our investment objective.
 Our approach is to select managers and strategies where they are unlikely to invest in any significant way in the restricted sectors and if they do, to engage to reduce that exposure, or to sell the fund, if the exposure becomes material.
-The Oxford Endowment Fund’s estimated indirect exposure at 31 December 2024 was: Fossil fuel exploration and extraction – 0.2%; Tobacco – 0.1%; Weapons illegal under UK law – 0.0%.
+OUem reviews the Oxford Endowment Fund for indirect exposure to restricted investment areas and estimates at 31 December 2025 were: Fossil fuel exploration and extraction – 0.2%; Tobacco – 0.1%; Weapons illegal under UK law – 0.0%.
 This is reported annually, based on the position at 31 December, the OEF’s financial year end.